 EXPANDING THE BOUNDARIES OF COMMUNICATION AND PUBLIC PARTICIPATION IN ENVIRONMENTAL DECISION-MAKING

 In 2004, SUNY Press published Communication and public participation in environmental decision making (Depoe, Delicath & Elsenbeer, Eds.).
-This volume made a significant contribution to the field, including a much-cited chapter by Sue Senecah on the "trinity of voice" concept.
+This volume made a significant contribution to the field.
 Research in this area has flourished since then, including the recent book Citizen voices: Performing public participation in science and environment communication (Intellect, 2012; Phillips, Carvalho & Doyle, Eds.).
 In an effort to expand the boundaries of scholar-practitioner conversation, Kathleen Hunt, Gregg Walker, and Steve Depoe are issuing a call for submissions for a new edited volume that will feature work exploring theoretical, applied, empirical, and critical dimensions of communication and community engagement in environmental decision making at local, regional, national, and global levels.

 TOPICS: We encourage submissions that explore a wide variety of theories, perspectives, and case studies of community engagement, including, but not limited to: